android-sms-gateway/cli/README.md

 A command-line interface for interacting with the SMS Gateway for Android API.

+There are two CLI tools in this repository: `smsgate` and `smsgate-ca`.
+The first one is for SMS Gateway for Android itself, and the second one is for the Certificate Authority.

 ## Table of Contents

 - [SMS Gateway for Android™ CLI](#sms-gateway-for-android-cli)